vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 ## Strategic Benefits
   * Move VISTA from disparate VA data centers to single Federally-certified commercial cloud without disturbing veteran care
+  * Centralized, cloud-based, off the shelf monitoring and security of VISTA end-user client activity
+  * Current VISTA clients and workflows fully supported and secured
   * Safely and incrementally centralize VISTA functionality in the Cloud, with *no loss of VA- or veteran-specific care or services*
-  * Centralized, cloud-based, off the shelf monitoring and security of VISTA client activity
-  * Current VISTA clients and workflows fully supported and secured
   * Minimize cost, complexity, and risks of maintaining each of the 130 distinct, decentralized VISTA systems during multi-year VA modernization transition.

 <br>